psykoss/psykoss/README.md

 # Hi, I'm Daniel Totolici 👋
 ---
-### 🟢 Currently
+## 🟢 Currently

-- Developing my bachelor thesis *"Comparative Adversarial Evaluation of Sandboxed Agentic AI Runtimes"* Building a reproducible, runtime-agnostic harness that runs one adversarial attack catalog against the same agent under three configs --- unprotected baseline, OpenShell, and AGT and measures attack success rate, detection coverage, and utility cost.
-Output: a quantitative, head-to-head picture of where kernel-level isolation and application-level governance each stop, miss, or complement one another.
+Developing my bachelor thesis **"Comparative Adversarial Evaluation of Sandboxed Agentic AI Runtimes"** — building a reproducible, runtime-agnostic harness that fires a single adversarial attack catalog against the same agent across three configs: unprotected baseline, OpenShell, and AGT.
+Measures attack success rate, detection coverage, and utility cost to produce a clean, quantitative head-to-head of where kernel-level isolation and application-level governance each hold, fail, and complement one another.
 ---

 Data scientist, AI engineer, and entrepreneur based in Madrid —